jdegand/link-sharing-app-backend/README.md

 - `SecurityConfig` route permissions
 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality
-- Problem when user logs in for the second time -> the refresh token still exists and this causes a conflict issue
-- There is a frontend issue where the image sent back is as a string (not as a Multipart file).
-I changed the ProfileDto File's type to be string.
-Now, profile images can be optional.
-I need to check my frontend application to see what is wrong (or leave it since it is working).
 - `JwtService` may have problems in some methods since `username` is actually referring to a saved `email`.
 - UserService's `findById` method is not really necessary.
 Delete?